real-itu/REAL_website/content/authors/Nicolas Bessone/_index.md

 highlight_name: false
 ---

-My research is focused on the behavior of complex systems, particularly on Multi-Agent and Decentralized Systems.
+My research is focused on the behavior of complex systems, multi-Agent and decentralized systems.